OECD 203, Regulation (EC) No 440/2008, C.1, DIN EN ISO 7346-1, DIN EN ISO 7346 Ospar PARCOM Proceeding with marine species

 Test substance properties

-For reasons of animal protection, the number of test fish has to be restricted to a minimum.
-Therefore, the implementation of a "limit test" (with 100 mg/l test concentration) is considered before the main test.
+Foranimal protection reasons, the number of test fish has to be restricted to a minimum.
+Therefore, according to the OECD Guidance No. 126, the implementation of a "limit test" with the lowest EC50 concentration achieved in the algae or daphnia test is considered before performing main test to determine exact LC50.

 As part of the amendment of the Wastewater Ordinance from June 17, 2004, the fish toxicity test (DIN 38412-31) has been replaced by the fish egg test for wastewaters.
 Only in exceptional and well motivated cases, e. g. to address specific questions and problems, the fish test with golden orfs (Leuciscus idus) can still be used.